-Global Health Interest Group Sponsoring Fundraiser for Students
+Global Health Interest Group Sponsors Fundraiser for Students

-Sixteen medical students and four faculty members from the University of Arizona College of Medicine – Phoenix will leave in May for a weeklong trip to the Dominican Republic, where they will provide health care to more than 100 patients each day in rural communities.
+Sixteen medical students and four faculty members from the University of Arizona College of Medicine – Phoenix left in May 2017 for a weeklong trip to the Dominican Republic, where they provided health care to more than 100 patients each day in rural communities.

-The trip is offered twice per year with the goal of establishing a primary care clinic in several villages and create a relationship with the local health care system and doctors.
-The next trip is scheduled for May 27 to June 3.
+The trip is offered twice per year with the goal of establishing a primary care clinic in several villages and creating relationships with the local health care system and doctors.
+The next trip is scheduled for May 26 to June 3, 2018.

 “This is such an eye-opening experience for students to see how poor other parts of the world can be,” said Global Health faculty mentor and College of Medicine – Phoenix professor Dawn Barcellona, MD.
 “A trip like this allows students to see how difficult it can be for some people to access medical care in other parts of the world.
 They see first-hand that patients have real illnesses and real issues that they can’t access care for because they lack adequate resources.”